BurkR/maps/README.md

 The map projection was updated to CRS: WGS-84 projection using QGIS.
 The file was added to QGIS as a layer then Under the layer properties the projection was changed as well as a few other attributes to make the U.S. Layer compatible with a web environment.
 The number of digits in the coordinates was reduced from 15 characters to 10 characters to make the data load efficiently on the webpage.
 In order to reduce the map coverage further, the map files were opened in mapshaper.org.
 After simplifying the code in mapshaper.org the files were uploaded to MapBox for making the final display edits.

 The source of united states base map and the distribution of airports came from Professor Zhao, who downloaded the maps from Mike Bostock of D3 in the form of geojson files.
 The map elements were combined in MapBox including the color scheme and the icons were created with the help of all maki icons.
 The completed map was published using the MapBox provided code, that was pasted into the Github index file.
-Github was used to display the final map at the following URL: https://burkr.github.io/maps/
+Several versions of this code were saved on the local labtop hard drive to control for errors.
+Github was used to display the final map webpage in the Index file, seen at the following URL: https://burkr.github.io/maps/.